Uzairak01/IT-Services/README.md

-# Travel-web
+# IT services
 <br>
-This a Travel Website Front end disign coded.
+This an It services Front end disign coded.